-Table 3-36: Rotate Left th hen AND-wit h-Mask Instructions
+Table 3-36: Rotate Left then AND-with-Mask Instructions ------------- ---

-Mnemonic Name Operation Operand Syntax Rotate Left th Instructions hen AND-with-Mask Immediate rA is loaded with the masked result of left-rotating (rS) the number bits specified by SH.
-The mask is specified by operands MB and ME rlwinm Rotate Left Word Immediate then AND with Mask CR0 is not updated. rA,rS,SH,MB,ME rlwinm.
+Mnemonic Name Operation Operand Syntax Rotate Left then AND-with-Mask Immediate Instructions rA is loaded with the masked result of left-rotating (rS) the number of bits specified by SH.
+The mask is specified by operands MB and ME. rlwinm Rotate Left Word Immediate then AND with Mask CR0 is not updated. rA,rS,SH,MB,ME rlwinm.
 Rotate Left Word Immediate then AND with Mask and Record CR0 is updated to reflect the result.